Coulley History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Coulley research.
-Another 299 words (21 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coulley History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Coulley History in all our PDF Extended History products and printed products wherever possible.

 Coulley Spelling Variations

 Coulley has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Coulley have been found, including Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Coulley family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Coulley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Coulley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coulley family to Ireland

 Some of the Coulley family moved to Ireland, but this topic is not covered in this excerpt.

 Another 111 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coulley family